wannahappyaroundme/Garden_of_Eden_V3_Page/PROJECT_EDEN_V3_MASTER_SPEC.md

 ### 1.3 First Run & Model Download

-When you first launch Eden Project, you'll see the **Model Download Wizard**.
+When you first launch Eden, you'll see the **Model Download Wizard**.

 #### Step 1: Welcome Screen

 ```
 ┌─────────────────────────────────────────┐
-│  Welcome to Eden Project           │
+│  Welcome to Eden           │
 │                                          │
 │  Your personal AI assistant              │
 │  100% local, 100% private                │